justdvnsh/Samachaar/README.md

 * Some more UI improvements

 * Use coroutines to reduce the efforts made by the view as much as possible

+* Make the UI of the audio player more appealing

 * Add Dark mode for better redability